bipalgoyal/Data-Structure-and-Algorithms/README.md

 # Data-Structure-and-Algorithms
 This repository contains all of the labs and assignments that I have completed as part of my Data Structures class at the University of Cincinnati.
+All labs were done in pairs, my partner was Mr. Simon Fiest.

 ### Lab 1: Arrays and Structures
 A simple lab where we familiarize ourselves with the IDE, and practice using structures and arrays.